 Shipping and delivery pricing and policies is one of the biggest factors in e-commerce conversion rates.
 It is important that your website clearly explains how this process works and has fair pricing for shipping.
 Not including this information will cost you conversions and sales.

 Users expect your website to function like Google, Amazon and other top-of-the-line sites that offer a premium web experience.
 If you offer any functionality on your site, it must be very good, because it will be compared to the best online resources.
 This includes everything from a basic search function to advanced e-commerce features.
 If you have a search option on your website, users will expect it to work as well as Google.
 Make sure site functionality is part of your strategy and has a purpose, because including it and making it work well can be expensive and time consuming.
 It is better to not have extra functionality than to have functions that work poorly.

 This may all seem like common sense, but the fact is many websites do not meet visitor needs or drive sales at an acceptable ROI.
 To win online, you must implement these common sense approaches that are not so common.
 The better you meet user needs by understanding what visitors want from your website, the better the results of your strategic digital marketing efforts.

 Use the above items as a checklist and verify your site has them covered.

 Check your assumptions about website visitor needs and confirm them with feedback from customers and by reviewing your web stats.

 Make a list of the top ten reasons why people visit your website.
 Include access to content in each of these areas on your website.
 If you don’t know the top ten reasons, go and ask your target market.

-Question added functionality on your website and only use it when required by your web marketing strategy.
+Question added functionality on your website and only use it when required by your strategic digital marketing strategy.